Kanban vs Scrum vs Agile vs waterfall: What’s the difference?

 If you’re sold on the Agile methodology, your next step will likely be to consider whether or not Scrum is the right way to run your team.

-When it comes to the Agile methodology and Scrum, it’s not a question of which one to pick but more one of whether or not you want to make Scrum your Agile framework of choice.
+When it comes to Agile vs Scrum, it’s not a question of which one to pick but more one of whether or not you want to make Scrum your Agile framework of choice.

 Can you be Agile without Scrum?